opencast/pyCA/readme.rst

 For more information, have a look at the help option of gunicorn or go to the `Gunicorn online documentation`_.

+In addition to the WSGI server, you should use a reverse proxy, if you want the ui to listen to anything but `localhost`.
+Some example configuration files for Nginx_ can be found under `reverse-proxy <reverse-proxy>`_.

 JSON API
 ********